Domain Blacklist Check: How to Test If Your Cold Email Domain Is Flagged

 Deliverability impact: Significant.
 Major receivers (Gmail, Outlook, Yahoo) consult DBL during filter evaluation.
 Listed = spam folder.

 Fix: Submit a delisting request via spamhaus.org/lookup.
-Manual review, typically 1-7 days.
+Manual review, typically 1–7 days.
+The detailed walkthrough is on the Spamhaus DBL removal page.

 URIBL